Yeonglong-Ay/ProbDisTask/README.md

 # ProbDisTask
-Probability Discounting Task using Psychtoolbox
+Probability Discounting Task using Psychtoolbox in Matlab